MehmetCelik53/multi-agent-llm-workflow/README.md

 ## Usage
 - Open `reflexion_graph.ipynb` and follow the cells to run the agent workflow.
-- You can adapt the agent logic for your own research or multi-agent applications.
+- The agent will answer, reflect, and revise using search results.

 ## License
 MIT